Read and rate the best solutions below by giving them a "thumbs up".

 Give a "thumbs up" to the solution that worked the best!
 Do you have a better solution?
 Click here to share it!

-Here are questions related to Cleaning Dry Erase Marker Stains on Clothing and Fabric.
+Here are questions related to Removing Dry Erase Marker Stains on Fabric.

 How do you remove dry-erase stains from a white polyurethane vest?
 I have tried rubbing alcohol, Murphy's Oil soap, Oxi Clean spray, and have washed it.
 I have not put in dryer.
 Nothing even touches it.